Neural Wave Functions for Superfluids: Introduction

-The paper is organised as follows.
-Section \ref{section:ferminet} of this paper describes the architecture of the FermiNet.
+The paper is organized as follows.
+Section \ref{section:ferminet} describes the architecture of the FermiNet.
 We find that the original FermiNet Ansatz is insufficient to capture the two-particle correlations of superfluids.
-This is the first example in which the FermiNet has been seen to fail both quantitatively and qualitatively.
-To remedy the problem, we modify the FermiNet architecture based on the idea of the antisymmetric geminal power singlet wavefunction (AGPs) \cite{bouchaud_pair_1988,casula_geminal_2003,bajdich_generalized_2007,genovese_general_2020}, which we discuss in detail in Section \ref{section:agp}.
-The implementation of the AGPs wavefunction using the FermiNet, as well as its relation to the original block-diagonal multi-determinant FermiNet, are discussed in Section \ref{section:agps_ferminet}.
+Although a FermiNet wave function with one determinant and a sufficiently large neural network is in principle able to represent any fermionic state \cite{pfau2020}, it is often advantageous to use a network of a fixed size and a small linear combination of FermiNet determinants.
+In the case of the unitary Fermi gas, however, we find that the number of block-diagonal determinants required to describe the ground state accurately scales exponentially with the system size.
+This is the first example in which the FermiNet has been seen to fail both quantitatively and qualitatively, and suggests that the FermiNet wave function may not be able to represent arbitrary fermionic wave functions in practice.
+To remedy the problem, we utilize the neural-network part of the FermiNet architecture to build a different type of wave function based on the idea of an antisymmetric geminal power singlet wave function (AGPs) \cite{bouchaud_pair_1988,casula_geminal_2003,bajdich_generalized_2007,genovese_general_2020,luo2019}, which we discuss in detail in Section \ref{section:agp}.
+This leads to substantial improvements, even though the neural-network part of the wave function remains unchanged.
+The implementation of the AGPs wave function using the FermiNet, as well as its relation to the original block-diagonal multi-determinant FermiNet, are discussed in Section \ref{section:agps_ferminet}.
 Our computational results are presented in Section \ref{section:results}, followed by a summary and discussion in Section \ref{section:discussion}.
 The Appendix includes detailed explanations and derivations of important formulae, as well as implementation and training details.